Flight-Free-UK/flight_free_uk_website/source/posts/how-to-keep-your-pledge.html.markdown

 #### 1. Pledge with a buddy

-Remember the old adage, “If you want to go fast go alone but if you want to go far go together.”
+Remember the old adage, “If you want to go fast, go alone, but if you want to go far, go together.”
 Pledging with a buddy can help temper the flight sales emails and the social media targeting directed at you.

 #### 2. Stay local and curious